localstack/docs/content/en/tutorials/lambda-ecr-container-images/index.md

 linkTitle: "Deploying Lambda container image locally with Elastic Container Registry (ECR) using LocalStack"
 weight: 2
 description: >
-  You can create & deploy your Lambda functions using Lambda container image by packaging your code and dependencies in a Docker Image!
-Learn how you can create a Lambda container image using a local Elastic Container Registry (ECS) in LocalStack.
+  You can create & deploy your Lambda functions using Lambda container image by packaging your code and dependencies in a Docker image!
+Learn how you can create a Lambda container image using a local Elastic Container Registry (ECR) in LocalStack.
 cascade:
   type: docs
 ---